front-end-foundations/session3/README.md

 <img src="other/tabs-image.jpg">

-In this exercise we will focus on list styling but instead of using `display: inline` or `display: inline-block` to create horizontal navigation we will use floats.
+In this exercise we will focus on list styling but instead of using `display: inline` or `display: inline-block` to create horizontal navigation we will use techniques involving floats and flexbox.

 ## In VS Code